Bijelo Dugme: Kodeksi (1969–71)

 The foursome of Bebek, Bregović, Redžić and Vukašinović stayed on the island of Capri and in 1970 relocated back to Naples.
 At this time, the other three members persuaded Bebek to stop playing the rhythm guitar reasoning that it was not fashionable any more.
 Bebek also had trouble adapting to the new material vocally.
 He would sing the intro on most songs and then step back as the other three members improvised for the remainder of songs, with Vukašinović taking the vocal duties more and more often.
 After being a key band member only several months earlier, Bebek thought his role was gradually being reduced.
 During the fall of 1970, he left Kodeksi to return to Sarajevo.

 Vukašinović, Bregović, and Redžić continued to perform, but decided to return to Sarajevo in the spring of 1971, when Bregović's mother and Redžić's brother came to Italy to persuade them to return home.
 Upon returning, the trio had only one concert in Sarajevo, performing under the name Mića, Goran i Zoran (Mića, Goran and Zoran).
-At the concert, they performed covers of songs by Cream, Jimi Hendrix Experience, Led Zeppelin, Black Sabbath, Deep Purple, Ten Years After, Taste, Free, and managed to thrill the audience.
+At the concert, they performed covers of songs by Cream, the Jimi Hendrix Experience, Led Zeppelin, Black Sabbath, Deep Purple, Ten Years After, Taste, Free, and managed to thrill the audience.
 Soon after, the trio got the opportunity to appear in a Television Sarajevo show, but under the condition that they record a song of their own.
 Hastily composed and recorded "Ja i zvijezda sjaj" ("Me and the Stars' Glow") was of poor quality and little artistic value, which influenced Vukašinović's decision to move to London.
 He left Sarajevo in late summer of 1971, and the trio ended their activity.